larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

-The moderators are authorized to moderate all non-working group fora, including the IETF discussion and last-call mailing lists and all non-WG mailing lists, as well as area mailing lists.
-This also includes non-WG IETF-sponsored chat mechanisms.
+The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat channels or other collaborative tools used to conduct public IETF work.
+They do so in coordination with the administrators (if there are any) of those fora.
-(Involvement in the moderation of WGs is further discussed in {{wg-mod}}.)

-It is not expected that the moderators will be monitoring every IETF channel, but rather that participants may and group management should flag concerns about disruptive behavior to the moderators.
-However, the moderators should actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
-The moderators should decide which channels are in this set based on their own judgment and community suggestions.
-(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators must handle those.)
+Participants
+should contact both fora administrators and the moderator team when they have concerns about any problematic behavior happening in a forum.
+The moderator team should only act when the administrators do not respond in a timely fashion.
+In general, their first act should be to contact the fora administrators, and then only act if the administrators remain unresponsive.

+In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as administrators.
+As such, they will be the primary contacts for complaints, and they will provide active supervision.
+Moderators are not expected to actively monitor other fora, where they will instead respond to reports from participants.

 Moderators are expected to be a resource that the community can use to address problematic contributions.